browserengineering/book/book/forms.md

 we\'ll set the size in the constructor and the position in `layout`:

 [^2]: In real browsers, the `width` and `height` CSS properties can
     change the size of input elements.
+The reason we need to hard-code is that an input element is not sized to the text inside of it; in turn this is because text may not exist yet!

 ``` {.python}